What’s new in 2026

 Child Labor Laws

-The Illinois Child Labor Law regulates employment for workers under the age of 16.
-Employment is generally prohibited for children under the age of 13, except for narrow exemptions related to child performers and volunteer work.
-Children who are 13 or older may be employed as golf caddies.
+The Child Labor Law of 2024 regulates employment for workers under the age of 16.
+Employment is generally prohibited for children aged 13 or younger, except for narrow exemptions (see the full list here).

-Children between 14 and 16 years of age are restricted from 26 hazardous occupations, such as sawmills, hazardous manufacturing, or oil refinery jobs.
+Minors are restricted from over 30 hazardous occupations in addition to those prohibited under the FLSA.
+These occupations include sawmills, hazardous manufacturing, or oil refinery jobs.
 They’re also restricted by the time of day and number of hours that can be worked.

-- More than 6 consecutive days in a week.
+- More than 18 hours in a school week.

-- More than 24 hours in a school week.
+- More than 8 hours a day when combining school and work hours.

 Before a child under 16 may be employed, they must obtain an employment certificate from their school district.
 The application for this certificate must include an employer statement detailing the nature of employment and the exact hours and days the child will be employed.